30 Chronic Pain Statistics for 2021 That Are Painful to Read

 21. Women are more likely to endure chronic pain than men.

-26. Over 50% of those who use marijuana due to chronic pain drive while they are high.
+25. Over 50% of those who use cannabis due to chronic pain drive while they are high.

 And that is America only.
-Pain statistics say 10% of the world population is in (lower back) pain as well.
+Acute pain statistics say 10% of the world population is in (lower back) pain as well.
 1 in 3 people complains about back pain during their daily activities.
 Around 80% of Americans are estimated to have problems with back pain at some point.

-30. All National Football League Teams use the chiropractic services.
+28. All National Football League Teams use chiropractic services.

 Each year, chiropractors treat over 27 million Americans for different ailments.
 Moreover, if each American visited a chiropractor prior to going to the doctor’s for neck or back pain, that would save Medicare $83.5 million.

 How many people in the world have chronic pain?
-Obviously, too many.
+20%-30% of the global population.